MichaelPaulukonis/NaNoGenMo2015/heartless/README.md

  1. matchup of abilities and environs
  1. environs descriptions = are already better, I think, but... better still.
  1. eh.
 Maybe this is all a dead-end
- 1. should this "just" be intergrated into [Malepropp](http://github.com/MichaelPaulukonis/malepropp), instead?
+ 1. should this "just" be integrated into [Malepropp](http://github.com/MichaelPaulukonis/malepropp), instead?
  1. Look at wikipedia's variations (see below)

 ## examples